yash-011/H2SKILL-ALGORITHMIC-TRADING-Prediction-Model-/README.md

 ```
 get an API from above links [APIS](#APIS-)
 ## select a stock for which you want to build a model
-take data for that particular stock from API respectively and change the code in API.py file subsequentally.
+take data for that particular stock from API respectively and change the code in hist_API.py file subsequentally.
-Similarlly fetch news data for respective stock from newsAPI and make chages in news API.py
+Similarlly fetch news data for respective stock from newsAPI and make chages in news_API.py
 ## Accordingly set hyper parameter as desired.

-libraries used in
+*𝖑𝖎𝖇𝖗𝖆𝖗𝖎𝖊𝖘 used in model are as follow
 ```python
 import yfinance as yf
 import pandas as pd